toolisticon/aptk/docs/documentation/gettingStarted.md

 # Prerequisites

-There are not much preconditions regarding the usage of the annotation processor toolkit.
+There are not many preconditions regarding the usage of the annotation processor toolkit.
 You just need a JDK 6 or higher to get started.

 Nevertheless we recommend you to use Maven for building your annotation processor project.
-This page explains what needs to added to your Maven configuration to enable the annotation processor toolkit support to your project.
+This page explains what needs to be configured in your Maven configuration to enable the annotation processor toolkit in your projects.

 # Build and dependency management
 ## Dependency mangement